akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 # Brogrammers-2D-Shape-Drawer

 This is going to become our new repository.

-I am re-building the project to see if we can use QT designer.
+Im trying to make the project as simple as possible, and meet all the requirements.

+Currently we need to:

+- add shapes
+- delete shapes
+- report shape perimeters and areas
+- move shapes

+- add a "contact us section", with team name and logo

+- create uml diagrams of the project
+- run valgrind
+- run doxygen

+- make everything look pretty

+and thats literally it